chussong/virasoro/README.md

 35 1 3 0 1000
 would run the program twice, once with c=30 and once with c=35.
 Parameters can be separated by single spaces, commas, or semicolons.
 Multiple runs can be described in a batch using Mathematica-like syntax: for instance, the following line:
 {26,34,2} 1 3 {0,5,1} 1000
 would expand to running with hp=0,1,2,3,4,5 for each of c=26,28,30,32,34, a total of 30 order-1000 runs.
 This would most likely finish in several hours.
-Note that the program is not yet smart enough to reuse Hmn with varying hp, which would greatly speed up the process.
+The program automatically combines runs which differ only in hp and/or qmax in order to save time.

 There are two known input restrictions which will cause the program to fail despite there being an answer.
 First, c between 1 and 25 will result in a complex b^2, which it currently can not handle.
 Second, if b^2 or 1/b^2 is an integer, then a 0/0 appears which is currently unhandled; this occurs for example when c=25, 28, 33, 38.5, 44.2, 50, etc.